biocore/pyqi/doc/tutorials/creating_a_qcli_based_script.rst

 Make paths to files end with ``_fp`` (for *filepath*) and paths to directories end with ``_dir``.
 This helps users understand exactly what must be passed to a script.

-Some standard names for common options are listed below.
+Some good names for common options are listed below.
 You should use these whenever possible.

 +-------------------------------+----------------------------------------------------------------------------------------------------+
 |        Description            | Option name                                                                                        |